 Start by preheating your oven to 350F and spray a mini ramekin or oven safe dish with cooking spray.

 In a blender, blend your gluten free oats on high to create a fine flour.
-Proceed by adding all remaining ingredients (except for carrot and optional add ins like raisins, pecans, white chocolate chips, etc).
+Proceed by adding all remaining dry ingredients and wet ingredients (except for carrot and optional add ins like raisins, pecans, white chocolate chips, etc).

 Bake for 20-25 minutes.
 While the oats are baking, prepare the protein frosting by combining the greek yogurt, melted cream cheese, and powdered sugar.

-Remove oats rom oven, let cool, then ice with protein frosting.
+Remove oats rom oven, let cool for 5-10 minutes, then ice with protein frosting.
 Top with more shredded carrot, raisins and pecans.
 Serve immediately!

 Yes!
-I’ve tested many of my baked oat recipes with a flax egg, made from 2 tablespoons water and 1 tablespoon ground flaxseed.
+I’ve tested many of my baked oat recipes with flax eggs, made from 2 tablespoons water and 1 tablespoon ground flaxseed.
 It works but will not yield quite as fluffy as a texture.